FriedrichtenHagen/tictactoe/README.md

 # TicTacToe Game
-This is a tictactoe game with to levels of difficulty: easy and impossible.
+This is a tictactoe game with two levels of difficulty: easy and impossible.
 The impossible mode was achieved using the recursive minimax algorithm.
 The easy mode is random.